 ULIP vs Mutual Fund – Income Tax Implications

-Thus ULIP policies have a clear advantage compared to Mutual funds while Income Tax rebate is considered.
+Thus ULIP policies have a clear advantage compared to Mutual funds while the Income Tax rebate is considered.

 ULIP vs Mutual fund – other features worth considering